CelineBoudier/jabberwocky/README.md

 Gibberish detection!
 Since this method is statistical, it works when there are some spelling mistakes, and for English- or French-"looking" gibberish.
 You can try it on the non-sense poem Jabberwocky by Lewis Carroll!
 (Unlike hacker's dictionary methods)

 Gibberish synthesis!
 For fun, art, or when NAO doesn't know what to say, you might want him to speak in gibberish.
-I also a method to create full gibberish using the same trigram method.
-I'm planning to provide another gibberish generator using Markov chains later.
+I'm providing a gibberish generator using Markov chains, for words and trigrams (behaviour called Markov Words).
+A small Python script also generates anti-texts (texts with words recursively antonimised) :)

 Content
 =======